oracle-quickstart/oci-jenkins/README.md

-label_prefix | To create unique identifier for multiple clusters in a compartment. master_ad  | The Availability Domain for Jenkins master. master_subnet_id | The OCID of the master subnet to create the VNIC in. master_ol_image_name | The image name to be used on the master instance slave_ol_image_name | The image name to be used on the slave instance jenkinsMasterShape | The shape to be used on the master instance jenkinsSlaveShape | The shape to be used on the slave instance http_port | The port to use for HTTP traffic to Jenkins jnlp_port | The Port to use for Jenkins master to slave communication between instances plugins | The list of plugins to pre-install on the master instance.
+label_prefix | To create unique identifier for multiple clusters in a compartment. master_ad  | The Availability Domain for Jenkins master. master_subnet_id | The OCID of the master subnet to create the VNIC in. master_display_name | The name of the master instance. master_ol_image_name | The image name to be used on the master instance. master_shape | The shape to be used on the master instance. master_user_data | Provide your own base64-encoded data to be used by Cloud-Init to run custom scripts or provide custom Cloud-Init configuration for master instance. slave_count | Number of slave instances to launch. slave_ads | The list of Availability Domains for Jenkins slave. slave_subnet_ids | The list of Jenkins slave subnets' id. slave_display_name | The name of the slave instance. slave_ol_image_name | The image name to be used on the slave instance. slave_shape | The shape to be used on the slave instance http_port | The port to use for HTTP traffic to Jenkins. jnlp_port | The Port to use for Jenkins master to slave communication between instances. plugins | The list of plugins to pre-install on the master instance.